Keto Pumpkin Pancakes

-Even more when it comes to pumpkin pancakes that contain more moisture than other keto pancake recipes So these are my tips for an easy to flip pancake:
+Even more, when it comes to pumpkin pancakes that contain more moisture than other keto pancake recipes, do these are my tips for an easy-to-flip pancake.

 Scoop 2 tablespoons of batter, not more, or they will be impossible to flip, too heavy.

-Don’t increase heat – keep cooking them gently over medium heat or they will brown too fast.
-The outside layer will set too fast but the middle won’t cook.
+Don’t increase the heat.
+Keep cooking the pancakes gently over medium heat, or they will brown too fast.
+The outside layer will set too fast, but the middle won’t cook.

 These keto pumpkin pancakes with coconut flour are even better with some toppings.

 - Coconut yogurt -this recipe is also dairy-free, which means they are paleo pumpkin pancakes approved!
 For a paleo keto topping, use coconut yogurt.